Breus/SnapChef/README.md

-# recipe-book
+# Recipe Book

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.
+This is a personal project to learn Quarkus by building a recipe book application.

 ## Running the application in dev mode